Can A Hammer Drill Be Used as a Chisel?

 3. Widened chisel

 An impact drill is often more efficient than a hammer drill.
 Because its RPM is low and torque is high.
-That is why the shape of the drill bits is different and takes the shape of a hex.
+That is why the shape of the drill bits is different; they take the shape of a hex.
 Most chisels on the market are for hammer drills.

-These chisels can use under powerful torsion resistance.
-Longer service life will have even under punishing use.
+These chisels can be used under powerful torsion resistance.
+Longer service life will even be under punishing use.

 Tom Mackency